GAIA-UNIL/G2S/README.md

 **G2S** is currently only available for *UNIX*-based system, *Linux* and *macOS*.
 A solution for *Windows 10* is provided using *WSL* (Windows Subsystem for Linux).
 However, for previous *Windows* versions, the only solution currently available is to install a *Linux* system manually inside a virtual machine.

+## Documentation

-## An interactive and complete documentation is available [here](https://gaia-unil.github.io/G2S/).
+An interactive and complete documentation is available [here](https://gaia-unil.github.io/G2S/).

+## Online Demo

-### An interactive online version is available [here](http://g2s.online), to experiment with small unconditional simulations.
+An interactive online version is available [here](http://g2s.online), to experiment with small unconditional simulations.